Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Overview/Navigating TraceBase.md

 Next, filter the sample information.
 Note this is filtering from all the data in TraceBase.
-In this example, PeakGroup data is filtered for all infusates including “glucose” and tissues including “serum”.
+In this example, PeakGroup data is filtered for all infusates including "glucose" and tissues including "serum".
 This produces a result with 697 PeakGroups.

 Click the Search button.
 This generates an output table with a small set of columns shown.
 To show hidden columns, click the blue columns button at the top of the table.

-To get an overview of what is included, you can click the blue “Stats” button which will open the following box:
+To get an overview of what is included, you can click the blue "Stats" button which will open the following box:
 ![Summary statistics for advanced search results in TraceBase](../Attachments/Snapshot%20Advanced%20Search%20Stats%20Pane.png)